-More than 150 people attended the education competition Awards ceremony, such as parents, caregivers, community leaders and government officials.
+More than 150 people attended the education competition Awards ceremony, including parents, caregivers, community leaders and government officials.
 Held at Hotel Balanbaalis, in Brava, the capital city of South West State of Somalia, on 21st May.

-The local community praised the education competition saw first-hand experience of how the children could perform if given the right opportunity.
+The local community praised the education competition and saw the first-hand experience of how the children could perform if given the right opportunity.

 The Deputy Minister of Interior and Local Governance of Southwest State of Somalia.
 His excellency Mahaad Mohamed Isse and his delegations visiting Brava also attended the ceremony.